($543) Cost to ship a car from Knoxville, TN to Columbus, OH

 Factors affecting Knoxville to Columbus car shipping costs

-When transporting your vehicle from Knoxville to Columbus, these factors will influence the cost:
+When you’re arranging vehicle transport from Knoxville to Columbus, keep these cost factors in mind:

 Transport method